 Bloomberg is known for his political activities.
 For his term as mayor, he resigned from his post as CEO.
 He also was one of the primary candidates for the 2020 U.S. presidential election.

 #5 – Jim Walton (Arvest Bank)

-Heir to the Walmart fortune, and CEO of Arvest Bank Group, Jim Walton (72) can boast a net worth of $64 billion, up from $53 billion in February 2020.
+Heir to the Walmart fortune, and CEO of Arvest Bank Group, Jim Walton (72) can boast a net worth of $70 billion, up from $64 billion from the 2021 edition of this list.

-Unlike other entries on this list, Walton owes the largest part of his wealth not to his activities as a CEO but to his family fortune.
+Unlike most other entries, Walton owes the largest part of his wealth not to his activities as a CEO but to his family fortune.
 He is one of the four Walton siblings, heirs to the Walmart corporation, and served as a Walmart board member for over ten years until 2016.

-His sister Alice Walton and brother Rob Walton are similarly wealthy, at over $60 billion each.
+His sister Alice Walton and brother Rob Walton are similarly wealthy, at close to $70 billion themselves each.
 They’re not on our list of the richest CEOs, though, because they don’t hold any such position.

 #7 – Michael Dell (Dell Technologies)

 Founder, chairman, and CEO of Dell Technologies, Michael Dell (57) can boast a private fortune of $54.6 billion.
 Dell is another self-made businessman on this list.
 When he was a freshman at the University of Texas, he started a business selling upgrade kits for PCs from his dorm room.

 In 1984, he founded his own company, Dell.
 Only eight years later, at 27, he became the youngest-ever CEO of a Fortune 500 company.
 In 2016, Dell merged with EMC, an American computer store giant.